Home | Study Links | Rhymes |

 1- frequency wave

-The #1 frequency wave includes all of the numbers on the strip, both prime and non-prime
+The #1 supreme frequency wave includes all of the numbers, both prime and non-prime numbers.

-The numbers belonging to the #3-frequency as mentioned earlier, occur at intervals of 6.
+The numbers belonging to the #3 string as mentioned earlier, occur at intervals of 6.

 It increases by 4 each time.
 For example 3-9-15…, 5-15-25…, 7-21-35…, 9-27-45… etc.